― Fred (Fred), Monday, 24 May 2004 12:51 (fifteen years ago) Permalink

 Gay Hollywood actor turned horror novelist - I would actually like to know more about tryon himself

-― cheese is the teacher, ham is the preacher (Jon not Jon), Saturday, 1 September 2018 21:54 (seven months ago) Permalink
+― cheese is the teacher, ham is the preacher (Jon not Jon), Saturday, 1 September 2018 21:54 (nine months ago) Permalink

 I have read 8 of the books on paste’s list

 Night Things is a new addition to my look-for list based on that article.
 Also I did not know Anne rice had just lost a young child when she wrote Interview.

-― cheese is the teacher, ham is the preacher (Jon not Jon), Saturday, 1 September 2018 21:56 (seven months ago) Permalink
+― cheese is the teacher, ham is the preacher (Jon not Jon), Saturday, 1 September 2018 21:56 (nine months ago) Permalink

 Yeah, I only know Tryon from the movies, as an actor (in The Cardinal etc.)and literary source---what are his books like?

 ― dow, Sunday, 2 September 2018 20:18 (nine months ago) Permalink